florentchauveau/ClockResIcon/README.md

 # ClockResIcon
 Shows the resolution of the system clock in the notification area.
-Tested on Windows 8.1, but should work on all NT kernels (Vista, 7, 8, 8.1 and Windows 10 as well).
+Tested on Windows 8.1 and Windows 10, but should work on all NT kernels (Vista, 7, 8, 8.1 and Windows 10).

 **Very useful when you are using a laptop to detect if a program is killing your battery!**